NirantK/best-of-jupyter/README.md

 import sys
 !{sys.executable} -m pip install foo  # sys.executable points to the python that is running in your kernel
 ```

+## Related Tips
 - If your imports are failing, check your notebook kernel on the right top in gray

-## Related Tips
 - Consider using ```conda``` for instead of ```pip virtualenv``` similar because that ensures package versions are consistent. `conda` is not a Python package manager.
 Check [conda (vs pip): Myths and Misconceptions](https://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/) from the creator of Pandas
+- Viewing function docstrings:
+    - If in a cell after writing a function you hit `shift + tab`, it will display function's docstring in a tooltip, and it has options to expand the tooltip or expand it at the bottom of the screen
+    - Use `?func_name()` to view function, class docstrings etc. For example:

+    ```python-traceback
+    ?str.replace()
+    ```

+    Returns:
+    ```python-traceback
+    Docstring:
+    S.replace(old, new[, count]) -> str

+    Return a copy of S with all occurrences of substring old replaced by new.
+If the optional argument count is given, only the first count occurrences are replaced.
+    Type:      method_descriptor
+    ```

 - Press ```h``` to view keyboard shortcuts
 - The cell type can be changed to markdown and plain text too
     - Some people convert code cells to markdown if you want to execute them but don't want to comment either